The Document Foundation: Board of directors and team

-The Document Foundation employs Florian Effenberger as executive director, who oversees a team of 10 people.
+To manage day-to-day operations, The Document Foundation employs Florian Effenberger as executive director, who oversees a team of 14 staff members.

 Advisory board

-In June 2011 the foundation announced that it had formed an advisory board.
-The initial members included Google, SUSE, Red Hat, the German registered society Freies Office Deutschland e.V., Software in the Public Interest, and the Free Software Foundation.
-In February 2012, Intel became a member of the advisory board.
-In November 2012, Lanedo joined the Advisory Board.
-In June 2013, the French Inter-Ministry Mutualisation for an Open Productivity Suite (MIMO)—the government working group responsible for 500,000 desktops—and King Abdulaziz City for Science and Technology (KACST) of Saudi Arabia joined the advisory board.
-In July 2013, TDF announced that AMD joined the Advisory Board.
-Swiss FOSS company Adfinis joined the Advisory Board in May 2019.
-In July 2019, the UK Government Digital Service joined.
+TDF established its Advisory Board in June 2011 to provide a forum for organizations offering substantial financial or other support to meet with the Board of Directors, offer strategic advice, present proposals, and provide feedback to help sustain the foundation and the LibreOffice project.

+As of 2025, Advisory Board members include: Adfinis, CAGE Technologies, Collabora, Free Software Foundation Europe, GNOME, KDE e.V., Open Source Business Alliance, and Software in the Public Interest.

+The initial members included: Freies Office Deutschland e.V., Free Software Foundation, Google, Red Hat, Software in the Public Interest, and SUSE (then part of The Attachmate Group).

+Former members include: allotropia software, AMD, BPM Conseil, Canonical, CIB Software, the City of Munich, CloudOn, Free Software Foundation, Google, Hypra, Intel, ITOMIG, King Abdulaziz City for Science and Technology (KACST), Kopano b.v., Lanedo, MIMO, Red Hat, RusBITech-Astra, Studio Storti, and the UK Government Digital Service.

 History

 Creation

 The Document Foundation was announced on 28 September 2010 with the Foundation being governed by a "Steering Committee" during the phase of initial creation.
 The announcement received support from companies including Novell, Red Hat, Canonical and Google.
 In December 2010, The Document Foundation announced that the BrOffice Centre of Excellence for Free Software, the organization behind BrOffice joined the Foundation.

 The Foundation also made available a re-branded fork of OpenOffice.org which was based on the upcoming 3.3 version, with patches and build software from the Go-oo fork.
 It was hoped that the LibreOffice name would be provisional as Oracle was invited to become a member of The Document Foundation, and was asked to donate the OpenOffice.org brand to the project.
-Following the announcement, Oracle asked members of the OpenOffice.org Community Council who were members of The Document Foundation to step down from the Council, claiming that this represented a conflict of interest, leaving the community council composed 100% of Oracle employees.
+Following the announcement, Oracle asked members of the OpenOffice.org Community Council who were members of The Document Foundation to step down from the council, claiming that this represented a conflict of interest, leaving the community council composed 100% of Oracle employees.

 Jacqueline Rahemipour, Co-Lead of the OpenOffice.org Board, stated:

 When the project was announced, The Document Foundation did not exist as a legal entity.
 The Steering Committee wished to formally set up a foundation, and following research chose to establish the foundation in Germany.
 On 16 February 2011, a fundraising drive was announced to raise the €50,000 needed to create a German foundation.
 The required amount was raised in eight days.

 After clearing legal requirements, the foundation was finally incorporated on 17 February 2012.